Get the Recipe

 How to Make Red Beans and Rice: One Ingredient at a Time

 Though red beans and rice is the best-known version of this dish, it is frequently made with other types of beans, and you can do the same if you'd like.
 Pink beans, white cannellini beans, even black beans will all taste great with the same basic technique.
 If you want to go with true red beans, pick up some dried red kidney beans.

-You could make a quick version of the dish with canned cooked beans, but if you want really creamy texture and the best flavor, dried beans are the way to go.
+You could make a quick version of red beans and rice with canned beans, but if you want really creamy texture and the best flavor, dried beans are the way to go.
 Some recipes suggest that you can cook the beans straight from dried without an overnight soak.
 You can, but it extends the actual cooking time by several hours, and I found that the results were not quite as creamy or evenly cooked.